 The dream team activity can be impactful tool; however, discussing your personal support network can be a sensitive subject.
 This can depend on your client's current support network, previous experience with people close to them or what's currently going on in their lives.
 When using this tool, professional judgement and knowing your client is essential.

 If you're unsure whether this tool would be suitable for your client, see the link below for common responses we've had to this activity and different ways of delivering it

 Building from evidence-based principles of SMART goals and goal-setting techniques used in sport psychology, below you'll find links to the goal setting tool included in our toolkit and an alternative goal-setting ladder, which may help your client to visualise their plans to progress towards their goals.

 When you're looking to move forward in whatever you're doing, setting goals is a good place to start.
 Whilst this might be considered common knowledge, how to set effective goals isn't.

 Based on Dr Miller's book, Mood Mapping, our emotional awareness tool aim to help bring awareness to how we're feeling at different times, in different places and around different people.
 Building emotional awareness is the first step to being able to manage our emotions more effectively.
 This can be a sensitive issue to discuss, so it might be worth allowing your client to shape how this tool is used.

-We know from sport psychology that successful athletes are those who use effective and adaptive coping strategies to handle stressful situations are likely to perform better.
+Successful athletes who use effective and adaptive coping strategies to handle stressful situations are likely to perform better.
 The link between relative success and the ability to handle stressful situations is also seen in many walks of life, in a wide range of different circumstances.

 With this in mind, our STOP tool pulls from a simple 2x2 grid familiar in sport psychology to help break down different coping styles and strategies.
 The STOP tool can be a great asset to reflect on how we've handled stressful situations in past and how we could respond to them in the future.
 Try the tool yourself by clicking on the link below: